lmiller1990/vue-30/STORE.md

 `actions` is a bit more tricky.
 We know it's going to be a type of `A`, the second generic type passed to `defineStore`, but it also needs to have knowledge of `this`.
 Specifically, it needs to know that `this.state` exists, and `state` is a typed as `S`.

-The way this is typed is using an intersection typer (`&`) and [`ThisType`](https://www.typescriptlang.org/docs/handbook/utility-types.html#thistypetype).
+The way this is typed is using an intersection type (`&`) and [`ThisType`](https://www.typescriptlang.org/docs/handbook/utility-types.html#thistypetype).
 We need something similar to the example [in the docs](https://www.typescriptlang.org/docs/handbook/utility-types.html#thistypetype):

 ```ts
 actions: A & ThisType<A & _STORE_WITH_STATE_>